joonashkra/curriculum-script/README.md

-# Curriculum Script Automation
+# Simple Curriculum Script Automation

-Utilizes Puppeteer to automate the process of accessing and interacting with a curriculum website.
+Uses Puppeteer to automate the process of accessing and interacting with a curriculum website.

 ## Usage
 Replace the "executablePath" variable in your script with the actual path to your Google Chrome executable.